chipkin/BACnetServerExampleCPP/README.md

 # BACnet Server Example C++

-A basic BACnet IP server example written in C++ using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).
-Includes various sample BACnet objects and services.
+A BACnet IP server example written in C++ using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).
+Includes various BACnet objects and services.
+The executable can be used to test the BACnet client's ability to poll and visualize various BACnet object types.

+This example implements many of the available features of the CAS BACnet Stack.
+Most BACnet server devices will only implement a small subsection of these features.

 ## Supported CAS BACnet Stack Version

-This example project uses version 4.1.5 of the CAS BACnet Stack
+This example project uses version 4.1.18 of the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack)

-## Releases
+## Releases / Downloads

-Build versions of this example can be downloaded from the releases page:
+Built versions of this example can be downloaded from the releases page:

 [https://github.com/chipkin/BACnetServerExampleCPP/releases](https://github.com/chipkin/BACnetServerExampleCPP/releases)